MORGAN'S POINT RANCH

 All of our puppies come with the

-Morgan's Puppy Health Guarantee.
+Morgan's Puppy Health Guarantee!

 Below are tips from Baxter's Bird Dogs (our favorite trainer out of Republic, WA) which are helpful for those getting one of our puppies!
 Remember, Baxter's and Morgan's advocate for your pup to have the basics, as outlined below, before sending to advanced training... usually not before 8 months of age.

-• As the new training season begins we would like to give you a few tips to help you and your hunting buddy to get ready for Baxter’s Bird Dog boot camp.Socialize, socialize and socialize.
-(Just remember though before they are fully vaccinated, carry them in a front baby carrier or sling into Petco or Petsmart and dog friendly establishments, also do not set them down on the floor at the vet office until they are fully vaccinated!)
+• As the new training season begins we would like to give you a few tips to help you and your hunting buddy to get ready for Baxter’s Bird Dog or Morgan's Point Ranch boot camp.
+Socialize, socialize and socialize (Remember, before they are fully vaccinated, carry them in a front baby carrier or sling into Stores and dog friendly establishments, also do not set them down on the floor at the vet office until they are fully vaccinated!)
+By socialization we mean exposing to different situations, people, places, textures and noises in a positive fashion.
+You puppy should be under control and well behaved when around other dogs.
+Avoid dog parks.
 Use your good discretion on places you go with the pup, and ask your vet about Bordetella Vaccine and other vaccines that might be pertinent to your geographic area, or to the area you are taking your dog for a hunting trip or vacation, plan ahead!
 Please find a hunting dog friendly vet!
+Before arriving for training, please make sure your pet has been on a flea and tick medicine.... typically topical Front Line or oral medicine like Bravecto (which they say is safer for lactating females and younger dogs).
+These medications are not without potential neurological risks.

 • Please don’t introduce your puppy to gun fire, this is our job and we have a specific way we do it.
 We associate gun fire to birds